beyond-all-reason/tachyon/docs/schema/party.md

 Any member in a party can kick any other member with the request [party/kickMember](#kickMember).
 Similarly, any member can leave the party they are currently in with [party/leave](#leave).

+Any player member or invited to a party can receive the event [party/removed](#removed) to signal that they are no longer in this party.
+This can happen when the invite is cancelled or times out, when the player is kicked out from the party or when the party dies (crash or last member leaves).

 # Limitations and expansions

 As time of writing, this spec doesn't have any concept of leader, any party member can do all actions.